-The MFT Program
+The MFCC Program

-The specialization of Marriage & Family Therapy provides training consistent with the State of California licensing requirements and with CACREP national accreditation standards.
-The curriculum is guided by these requirements and by the emergence of mental health counseling as one of the major service providers for the society.
+The specialization of Marriage & Family Therapy provides training consistent with the State of California licensing requirements for Marriage and Family Therapy and with CACREP national accreditation standards.
+The curriculum is guided by these requirements and by the emergence of mental health counselors as one of the major service providers for society.
 The program prepares students to become generalists with knowledge and skills in specific professional counseling domains, which include theoretical and developmental foundations, psychodiagnosis, counseling process and relationship, family and systemic assessment and interventions, and therapeutic work with culturally and clinically diverse populations.
-Consistent with the training mission of the Department of Counseling, the MFT specialization recognizes the need for close collaboration with training in clinical field settings and the development of a curriculum that is responsive to the ever-evolving state licensing requirements and national accreditation standards.
+In addition to being trained as counseling generalists, students in the MFCC specialization receive training in (a) multicultural and social justice informed perspectives to working with family systems; (b) child, adolescent, and school-based mental health services, (c) advanced theory and skills in the systemic-familial approach to counseling clients from various developmental stages, and (d) human sexuality.
+Consistent with the training mission of the Department of Counseling, the MFT specialization recognizes the need for close collaboration with training in clinical field settings and the development of a curriculum that is responsive to the ever-evolving needs of the communities we serve and state licensing requirements and national accreditation standards.

-The Master of Science in Marriage, Family, and Child Counseling is designed to meet the requirements of Sections 4980.36 and 4980.40 of the Business and Professions Code of the State of California for the Marriage and Family Therapist license as well as Section 4999.33 of the Business and Professions Code of the State of California for the Licensed Professional Clinical Counselor license.
+The Master of Science in Marriage, Family, and Child Counseling meets the curriculum requirements of Sections 4980.36 and 4980.40 of the Business and Professions Code of the State of California for the Marriage and Family Therapist license as well as Section 4999.33 of the Business and Professions Code of the State of California for the Licensed Professional Clinical Counselor license.